Guide series, Part 4 of 5

 Unpublished.
 Full dataset and methods available on request from john@theglucoseneverlies.com.
 Manuscript in preparation.

-Before you use this matrix: is your HbA1c telling the truth?
+Before you use the tables below: is your HbA1c telling the truth?

-The matrix below assumes your HbA1c reliably reflects your glucose exposure.
+The glycator table below assumes your HbA1c reliably reflects your glucose exposure.
 For most people it does.
 But HbA1c is not a perfect measurement, and in some people it is distorted by conditions unrelated to glucose or glycation biology.

 If any of these conditions apply to you, your HbA1c may not reflect your true glucose exposure, and the personalised targets below may not apply.
 Your diabetes care team can check whether your HbA1c is analytically reliable before you interpret it through the glycation lens.

-This guide covers the 20% of things that will get you 80% of the way there.
+This guide covers the two biggest sources of confusion in how HbA1c and TIR are interpreted.
 The remaining nuance, the individual context that determines whether this framework applies to you specifically, can only come from a skilled clinician who knows your history, your blood results, and your circumstances.
-The matrix is a discussion tool, not a prescription.
+Both tables below are discussion tools, not a prescription.

 “My TIR is 62%, my HbA1c is 50 mmol/mol.
 My care team is asking me to push for 70%.
 Should I?”

 If your mHGI sits at, say, -4, your biology produces lower HbA1c for the same glucose.
-62% TIR landing at 50 mmol/mol is consistent with that.
+62% TIR landing at 50 mmol/mol on a Zone P device is consistent with that.
 Pushing for 70% TIR would likely take your HbA1c into the low 40s, which may not be desirable and may risk more hypoglycaemia.
 The discussion with your care team is whether the standard target is the right one for your biology.

-This is the cell the consensus was designed around.
+This is the row the consensus was designed around, a mHGI of 0 using a Zone P device.
 The standard interpretation applies.
 No adjustment needed.

 “My TIR is 70% but my HbA1c keeps coming back at 60 mmol/mol.
 What is going wrong?”

 If your mHGI sits at, say, +6, you are glycating faster than average.
 70% TIR is genuinely producing the glucose pattern it should, but your biology converts that exposure into more glycated haemoglobin.
-On the GNL framework, the standard 70% target may not be enough for you if HbA1c-mediated complication risk is what you care about.
-One conversation worth having with your care team: whether ~75% TIR is a reasonable goal for you (often AID-led, sometimes with adjunctive therapy where clinically indicated), and whether your HbA1c can be interpreted through this lens rather than your insulin pushed up to chase a target your biology may not reach at standard TIR.
+One conversation worth having with your care team: whether ~75% TIR is a reasonable goal for you (often AID-led, sometimes with adjunctive therapy where clinically indicated), and whether your HbA1c can be interpreted through this lens rather than your insulin pushed up leading to lots of hypos.

-If your target moved down from 70% (Steady P or Steady B)
+If your glycator target moved down from 70% (low glycator)

-If your target stayed at 70% (Standard P)
+If your glycator target stayed at 70% (average glycator)

 The standard interpretation works for you.
 Use HbA1c and TIR as you normally would.
-The matrix is informative but does not change your day-to-day numbers.
+The zone adjustment above is informative but does not change your day-to-day numbers unless you switch devices.

 You are likely working harder than your TIR number suggests.
 Two practical levers exist, both worth discussing with your care team: